 Every child in the school from Reception to Year 6 will have a learning log book.
-Each week they will be given a task or learning objective linked to current or future class learning.
+Every three weeks they will be given a task or learning objective linked to current or future class learning.
 The task will be open-ended and there will be no one right form of presentation; it is up to the child to decide the best ways of sharing their learning.
 It is hoped that they will be creative and imaginative, choosing a variety of different ways to present what they know.
 We will give ideas and examples of formats that could be used, especially during the first term when they are introduced.

-Each week we will dedicate time for the children to share and discuss their learning logs with one another in class.
+Every three weeks we will dedicate time for the children to share and discuss their learning logs with one another in class.
 This gives them the opportunity to learn from each other, gain ideas for future learning log entries and to be proud of their work.

 Children are asked that their completed learning log fits on one side of A3 (2x A4) paper and therefore will often need to be very inventive, sticking and folding flaps and larger sheets of paper to include all their information.

 A good learning log should also be presented well to teach the reader something; as long as the given aim is reached it is otherwise very flexible.
 This approach also lends itself to all styles of learning and ability.

 The work truly reflects each child’s understanding of the objectives we are learning at school.

 The work is driven by the children and not the teacher, parent or carer.

 The children take the lead role in sharing and developing their knowledge and understanding and displaying this in a range of styles.
 They are not constrained by a worksheet or limited to what they can show of their understanding of a topic.

 The children can learn in their preferred style.
 They can write words, phrases or sentences, draw pictures, add labels and captions, stick in photographs, type on the computer and stick the results in, add speech bubbles, post-it notes etc. The possibilities are endless!